-In addition, so AUPSA may corroborate the above information, it is necessary to send legible scanned copy of all labels.
-The originals of such documents shall be presented at AUPSA's Registry office, within a period of 30 working days, starting from the online application submission date.
-Lately, AUPSA has been requesting the scanned image of the bar code of the product.
+In addition, so APA may corroborate the above information, it is necessary to send legible scanned copy of all labels.
+The originals of such documents shall be presented at APA's Registry office, within a period of 30 working days, starting from the online application submission date.
+Lately, APA has been requesting the scanned image of the bar code of the product.

-Food product registration for U.S. origin food products shall remain in effect as long as the information provided remains unchanged.
-On June 14, 2019 AUPSA issued Resolution AUPSA-DINAN-001-2019 establishing for products of other origins new sanitary requirements, including sanitary registration for the import of raw materials such as fresh meats (which are not packed and ready for retail, or which are used for food service or food processing), fresh vegetables and fresh fruits, grains in bulk loads or in bags, dairy product in bulk loads or in bags for further processing, and ingredients and additives for the process of a final food product.
-For the registration and import of these materials from non-U.S. origin, regardless of their being exported from a U.S. exporting company or distributor, shipments must be accompanied by:
+Sanitary registration for U.S. origin food products shall remain in effect as long as the information provided remains unchanged.
+Starting October 1, 2021, APA requires an inscription for the import of raw materials such as fresh meats (which are not packed and ready for retail, or which are used for food service or food processing), fresh vegetables and fresh fruits, dry beans, grains in bulk loads or in bags, dairy product in bulk loads or in bags for further processing, and ingredients and additives for the process of a final food product.

+For the registration and import of food products from non-U.S. origin, regardless of their being exported from a U.S. exporting company or distributor, shipments must be accompanied by:

-- a) Free Sale Certificate or Sanitary Certificate issued by a competent authority; - b) Prior Notification Form made in AUPSA's online system (SISNIA in Spanish); - c) Certificate of Analysis or Quality Guarantee Sheet in original, issued by the manufacturer or distributor of the food, for each batch/lot. - d) Certificate of Export or Re-Export if the product has origin in a third country, attesting the country of origin. - e) Copy of the commercial invoice - f) Customs Declaration or Pre-declaration
+- a) Free Sale Certificate or Sanitary Certificate issued by a competent authority. - b) Prior Notification Form made in APA's online system (SIT in Spanish). - c) Certificate of Analysis or Quality Guarantee Sheet in original, issued by the manufacturer or distributor of the food, for each batch/lot. - d) Certificate of Export or Re-Export if the product has origin in a third country, attesting the country of origin.

+- e) Copy of the commercial invoice - f) Customs Declaration or Pre-declaration